igabr/Metis_Projects_Chicago_2017/Project_Luthur_02/README.md

 - grid.py - this file contains all the code used in the construction of my Linear Models.

 - imports.py - this file contains imports to libraries I often use.
-This just saves me tyoing common libraries in jupyter.

 - helper_functions.py - this file contains helper functions I wrote to speed up common tasks

-The focus of this project was data cleaning/munging(ETL) in addition to a first pass ar simple linear regression models using the sklearn library.
+The focus of this project was data cleaning/munging(ETL) in addition to a first pass at linear regression models using the sklearn library.

 You can find my website [here](https://www.ibrahimgabr.com "Ibrahim Gabr").